 3. Provide outstanding customer service

 The 3 pillars of a successful online brand are based on providing a simple shopping experience, enabling a multi-touch-point fulfillment process, and delivering excellent customer service.
-Most brands tend to invest heavily in the shopping and fulfillment experience, yet forget to properly deal with the customer when things go wrong.
+Most eCommerce businesses tend to invest heavily in the shopping and fulfillment experience yet forget to properly deal with the customer when things go wrong.
 When a brand invests in providing great customer service and resolving issues, customers will want to continue buying from the merchant regardless of the issue with the order.
 This increases the brand loyalty too.

 4. Implement a pay-over-time payment solution